jkstyle2/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 1. An appropriate model architecture has been employed

-The fundamental model that I tried to design for this project comes from a well-known convolutional neural network which was officially introduced by [nVidia Autonomous Car Group](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/) for End-to-End driving.
+The fundamental model that I tried to design for this project comes from a well-known convolutional neural network which was officially introduced by [Nvidia Autonomous Car Group](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/) for End-to-End driving.
 This model is used because of its simplicity and demonstrated ability to perform well on self-driving car tasks.
 The base architecture is as below.

 ![Nvidia_Model][image1]